docpad-archive/documentation/core/cli.html.md

 title: "Command Line Interface"
 ```

-- To create your website (if it doesn't already exist), watch for changes, and start the webserver, use:
+- To create your website (if it doesn’t already exist), watch for changes, and start the webserver, use:

 	``` bash
 	docpad run